Learning Disability Today

 The government argues that this move away from bursaries will create an additional 10,000 university places by making it more financially rewarding for universities to provide places on nursing courses, ultimately increasing the pool of qualified staff.

-Learning disability nurses are an essential way for hospitals to ensure anyone with a learning disability receives the level of care they require and deserve.
+Learning disability nurses are essential for hospitals to ensure anyone with a learning disability receives the level of care they require and deserve.
 Those who lack the mental capacity to both articulate their health concerns as well as understand a diagnosis and its subsequent treatment are entirely reliant on those specialist professionals with the necessary training to assist them in factors such as communication, compassion, and a comprehensive recognition of the complexities of living with a learning disability.

 For our society and government to rely on the hope that enough people each year will wish to enter into specialist nursing and commit to long-term student debt is too risky a strategy for such a vital element of our national health service.
-Financially supporting – nay enticing – more to enter the profession appears more a necessity than an option if we are to address and reverse this demonstrable decline.
+Financially supporting – nay, enticing – more to enter the profession appears more a necessity than an option if we are to address and reverse this demonstrable decline.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More